yixiang07/food-wastage-donation/README.md

-# FoodBridge SG — Supermarket Surplus Forecasting & Beneficiary Matching
+# Supermarket Surplus Forecasting & Beneficiary Matching

 A data pipeline that tackles food wastage by predicting daily perishable surplus at supermarket level and matching NPO beneficiaries with the closest high-surplus stores for donation pickup.